LTstrange/satellite-simulator/README.md

 - **Enhanced Communication Link Modeling**: Add simulations for transmission delays and signal interference within established satellite links.
 - **Computation Offloading Simulation**: Model the computational resources available on satellites.
 - **Energy Simulation**: Implement energy modeling to account for power consumption due to transmissions and computations, along with solar energy recharging for satellites.
-- **Control Interface**: Enable command input via a network interface to allow detailed adjustments, such as assigning computation tasks to specific satellites or configuring routing algorithms.
+- **More Network Control**: Enable command input via a network interface to allow detailed adjustments, such as assigning computation tasks to specific satellites or configuring routing algorithms.
+- For more information, please check [ROADMAP.md](./ROADMAP.md).

 ## Contributing
 Solo development is challenging!